How to make a Double Flare on Brake Line

 - Remove the flare adapter.
 Check there are no cracks on the brake line.

-- Use the tip of the flaring yoke (without an adapter) and tighten to create the double flare.
+- Use the tip of the flaring yoke (without an adapter) and tighten it to create a double flare.

 - Remove the flaring yoke and check the flare.
 If there are cracks present, redo the flare.